rookxyz/poker/README.md

 * build.sbt - defined program main class, set _*.jar_ location
 * prepare.sh - added commands to create fat jar
-* run.sh - added _eval_ command to run the application, otherwise the file contents were not redirected to the standard input. changed from _sbt run_ to _java -jar_ to run the program.
+* run.sh - added _eval_ command to run the application, otherwise the file contents were not redirected to the standard input.
+Changed from _sbt run_ to _java -jar_ to run the program.